Fundamentals of Electrostatic Discharge

 Covers procedures for marketing and labeling ESD sensitive items.

-ANSI/ESD S1.1: Evaluation, Acceptance, and Functional Testing of Wrist Straps
+ANSI/ESD S1.1: Wrist Straps

-ANSI/ESD STM3.1-: Ionization
+ANSI/ESD STM3.1: Ionization

 ANSI/ESD SP3.3: Periodic Verification of Air Ionizers.

 This standard practice provides test procedures for periodic verification of the performance of air ionization equipment and systems (ionizers).

 ANSI/ESD SP3.4: Periodic Verification of Air Ionizers Using a Small Test Fixture